Mohit505Git/Play-with-Tello/Apriltag guided Landing | Tello/Readme.md

 # Fun fact

-Tello does not have an accecalbe downward facing camera, So, i mounted a small mirror at 45 degree using a small styro foam attachment on the drone.
+Tello does not have an accessible downward-facing camera, So, I mounted a small mirror at 45 degrees using a small styrofoam attachment on the drone.

 That's all
 Hope you like it!